PPC Vs SEO – What’s The Difference And Which One Should You Use?

 PPC campaigns can generate traffic fast, helping you get clients right away.
 While they can boost results, though, they require an advertising budget.

 Building organic traffic is time-consuming and requires constant effort.
 However, once you have established a presence on search engines, you no longer have to pay them to be displayed on their SERP.
-So, it may suit a businessman who’s on a tighter advertising budget but has some free time.
+So, it may suit a business owner who’s on a tighter advertising budget but has some free time.

 Photo of author